nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Displaying Data

-In RC4HDB, there are two main types of data that is being stored and displayed, they are the `Resident`, and the `Booking` class.
+There are two main types of data that is stored and displayed, the `Residents`, and the `Bookings`.
 As such, we have naturally separated the display of the two.
 The `MainWindow` contains two components, a `ResidentTab` and a `BookingTab`, which are responsible for displaying the respective information.